 Robert Tallack, the CEO of ConversionPoint Technologies, sees the market entry as well-timed.
 “While it’s true that online grocery shopping accounts for only 2% of the current market, it’s projected to double by 2020,” he said.
 “In Great Britain, they’re already at 7%.
 And when you look across the border to the United States, you’ll see projections as high as 25% by 2025.
 So the opportunity is absolutely there.”

 Poologasingham likened the evolution to a now-mature market segment.
-“People said nobody is going to buy footwear online because people have to try it on,” she said.
+“People said nobody is going to buy footwear online, because people have to try it on,” she said.
 “But retailers made the push, and provided incentives such as free shipping and free returns, and then got customers on board.”
-Today in Canada, she said, online shoe sales account for about 20 percent of the total footwear market.
+Today in Canada, she said, online shoe sales account for about 20 per cent of the total footwear market.

 Costco hadn’t been hurt by keeping its focus on its brick-and-mortar operation.
 In the most recent quarter ending in February 2018, its sales were up 10.8 percent over the previous year.
 But, Robert Tallack says, to remain competitive, even a juggernaut like Costco has to respond to changing customer demands.
-And with Amazon having acquired Whole Foods — and with a billionaire owner like Jeff Bezos has shown he’s willing to play the long game — competitors can’t afford to cede too much territory.
+And with Amazon having acquired Whole Foods — and with a billionaire owner like Jeff Bezos having shown he’s willing to play the long game — competitors can’t afford to cede too much territory.

 “It’s not going to happen overnight,” Robert Tallack said.
 “But all indications are that the marketplace is changing to demand more convenience and ease.
-Most of these stores already have an infrastructure already in place.
+Most of these stores already have infrastructure already on place.
 They’re basically doing dry runs, preparing for the big shift.
 You don’t want to be running to catch up.”